CSCfi/machine-learning-scripts/notebooks/notebooks_on_puhti.md

 To run non-GPU notebooks, remove the `--gres` option and change the partition (option `-p`), for example, to `small`.

 ## Second terminal window (for SSH port forwarding):

+In the following commands, replace `8899` with the actual port you got when running the `jupyter-lab` command:

     ssh -l USERNAME -L 8899:localhost:8899 puhti.csc.fi
     ssh -L 8899:localhost:8899 rXXgYY  # use output of “hostname” command above